Bo Nickal: Personal life

 Nickal is the son of Jason and Sandy Nickal.
 They were both college athletes, as his mother played basketball at San Diego State University and his father played football at Chadron State College.
 Jason coached Nickal as a youth until he went off to college at Penn State.
 His mother Sandy is also a former amateur boxer.

 Nickal is a Christian.
-He stated his faith in God helps alleviate the pressure he feels in competition, "Win or lose, I'm still the same person and my family loves me and I still serve a great God, and, you know, that's just part of his plan for my life is to wrestle.
+He stated his faith in God helps alleviate the pressure he feels in competition, "Win or lose, I'm still the same person and my family loves me and I still serve a great God, and, you know, that's just part of His plan for my life is to wrestle.
 So I do feel like it's important, but at the end of the day that's not what defines me.
 I just have placed my identity in Jesus Christ and I go out there and compete freely and the best I can every match."
 As a child, his favorite wrestler was two-time Olympic Gold Medalist John Smith.
 Apart from wrestling, he is also an enthusiast of spikeball and likes American football, his favorite player being former Detroit Lions player Barry Sanders.

-Nickal married his wife Maddie Holmberg on December 12, 2020.
+Nickal married Maddie Holmberg on December 12, 2020.
+Maddie is the daughter of Rob Holmberg who played football at Penn State and in the NFL.